-Only approved team members may work in Calvary Kids.
+Only approved team members may work in Children's Ministries.
 Team member requirements:

-- ✓ Attendance at Calvary Church for at least six months with occasional exceptions. - ✓ An Application for Service must be on file including a criminal background, a child abuse check, and either FBI fingerprinting or a signed affidavit and National Background check. - Membership at Calvary Church is required to be in a leadership position, including a Bible Teacher in Elementary.
+- ✓ Attendance at Calvary Church for at least six months is required. - ✓ An Application for Service must be on file including a criminal background, a child abuse check, and either FBI fingerprinting or a signed affidavit and National Background check. - ✓ Membership at Calvary Church is required to be in a leadership position, including a Bible Teacher in Elementary.